POTS and Gluten

 What Became Of My Patients?

-The first step with POTS is getting the diagnosis.
+The first step in getting better if you have POTS is getting the diagnosis.
 After patients understand what they need to do, they can begin to approach it strategically.
-Regarding my patients above, Adeline is now participating actively in PE and exercising daily to help her symptoms.
-She still cannot 100% physically keep up with her peers, but she is closer than she has ever been.
-Her concentration and focus have greatly improved and her mood is drastically better.
-Jace is able to stand now for longer periods of time and is back to playing soccer.
-His legs no longer ache in the shower and his mood is markedly better, as is his overall outlook on life.
+Regarding my patients above, Adeline participates actively in PE and exercises daily to help her symptoms.
+She cannot 100% physically keep up with her peers, but she is closer than she has ever been.
+Her concentration and focus have greatly improved, and her mood is drastically better.
+Jace can stand now for longer periods of time and is back to playing soccer.
+His legs no longer ache in the shower, and his mood is markedly better, as is his overall outlook on life.
 Clare rarely has headaches any longer, and if she does, there is usually a clear trigger.
 Simply knowing what she is dealing with has helped greatly with her overall situation.
 She can now manage and modify lifestyle changes as needed to control her symptoms.
-Rudi is doing better, medications and lifestyle changes have helped alleviate many symptoms.
-Her situation is still a work in progress.
+Rudi is doing better; medications and lifestyle changes have helped alleviate many symptoms.

 * All names in this article have been changed for privacy